 I still believe in the American dream.

 What, like it's hard?

-I earned my Juris Doctor from the University of San Diego School of Law with dual concentrations in Intellectual Property Law and Business and Corporate Law in July 2016.
+I am honored to say I received my Juris Doctor from the University of San Diego School of Law in July 2016 with a dual concentration for Intellectual Property Law and Business & Corporate Law.

 America and Family First

 My Grandfather was granted a writ of certiorari to the Supreme Court of the United States to argue to put us back on the Gold Standard.